nuxeo-archives/nuxeo-web-mobile/README.md

      - Full text search - from the Home page and the search view
      - faceted search: you have access to your personnal and shared faceted search recorded.
 You can't create new faceted search from the mobile application.

-This application work on all main mobile browser (Webkits - android, iOS, BB6 -, Fennec Mobile and Windows Phone - we never try, but JQuery say it's ok :).
+This application works on all main mobile browser (Webkits - android, iOS, BB6 -, Fennec Mobile and Windows Phone - we never try, but JQuery say it's ok :).
 About iOS you have also the possibility to add the application into your springboard: Browser button will be hidden and you will have a "feeling" to be to a built-in application.

 Here is the list of Web Mobile bundles you can find inside this addon: